 For those offering a Higher National Diploma, some flexibility may be allowed in terms of GCSE profile but, to be eligible for an offer, at least half of the units completed in the first year of the HND must be at Merit level and remainder Passes.
 Applicants must successfully complete the HND with Merits in all units assessed in the final year.
 Any consideration would be for stage 1 entry only.

-The information provided in the personal statement section and the academic reference together with predicted grades are noted but, in the case of the previously comparable BTh and BD degrees, these are not the final deciding factors in whether or not a conditional offer can be made.
+The information provided in the personal statement section and the academic reference together with predicted grades are noted but, in the case of Sociology, these are not the final deciding factors in whether or not a conditional offer can be made.
 However, they may be reconsidered in a tie break situation in August.

 A-level General Studies and A-level Critical Thinking would not normally be considered as part of a three A-level offer and, although they may be excluded where an applicant is taking 4 A-level subjects, the grade achieved could be taken into account if necessary in August/September.